Willie Mays: Personal life

 Mays became the third husband of Marghuerite Wendell Chapman (1926–2010) in 1956.
 The couple adopted a five-day-old baby named Michael in 1959.
 They separated in 1962 and divorced in 1963, with Marghuerite taking Michael for the majority of the time.

 Eight years later, Mays married Mae Louise Allen, a child-welfare worker in San Francisco.
-Wilt Chamberlain had given Mays her number in 1961, and they dated off and on the next several years.
-In 1997, she was diagnosed with Alzheimer's disease; Mays cared for her devotedly until she died from it on April 19, 2013.
+Wilt Chamberlain had given Mays her phone number in 1961, and they dated off and on the next several years.
+In 1997, she was diagnosed with Alzheimer's disease; Mays cared for her until her death on April 19, 2013.

-In the 1970s, Mays was good friends with Gambino Crime Family caporegime Greg DePalma, often playing golf with him.
-Mays is the godfather of Barry Bonds, whose father, Bobby Bonds, was a friend of his when they were Giants teammates.
+Mays was the godfather of Barry Bonds, whose father, Bobby Bonds, was a friend of his when they were Giants teammates.

 Glaucoma forced Mays to stop driving a car and playing golf after 2005.
 In 2018, blind sportswriter Ed Lucas wrote that Mays had told him a "few years ago" that he had actually gone blind.
-However, James S. Hirsch wrote in The New York Times in 2021 on the occasion of his 90th birthday that his vision was merely "compromised" by glaucoma and that he was still able to watch games on television with difficulty.
+However, James S. Hirsch wrote in The New York Times in 2021, on the occasion of his 90th birthday, that his vision was merely "compromised" by glaucoma and that he was still able to watch games on television, albeit with difficulty.

+In 1957, when the New York Giants moved to San Francisco, Mays placed an offer on a home in the exclusive Sherwood Forest neighborhood.
+The seller refused his offer after neighbors complained about a Black family moving to the area.

+Near the end of his life, Mays resided in Atherton, California, with his personal assistant and a caretaker.